Super-resolving frequency measurement with mode-selective quantum memory: Abstract

 \section{Abstract}

-High-precision optical frequency measurement is indispensable to modern science and technology, yet conventional spectroscopic techniques struggle to resolve spectral features narrower than their bandwidth.
-Here, we introduce a unique platform for super-resolving frequency estimation utilizing a mode-selective atomic Raman quantum memory implemented in warm cesium vapor.
-By precisely engineering the light-matter interaction, our memory coherently stores the optimal temporal mode with high fidelity and retrieves it on-demand, realizing a mode crosstalk as low as 0.34\%.
-For the task of estimating the separation between two spectral lines, we experimentally measure the mean squared error of the frequency estimate, achieving a sensitivity as small as 1/20 of the linewidth with up to a (34$\pm4$)-fold enhancement in precision over direct intensity measurements.
-This enhanced resolution of frequency measurements, combined with the memory's capability of on-demand storage, retrieval and mode conversion, paves the way for multifunctional memory-based time-frequency sensors and their integration within quantum networks.
+High‑precision optical frequency measurement underpins modern science and technology, yet conventional spectroscopic techniques struggle to resolve sub-linewidth spectral features.
+Here, we introduce a platform for super‑resolved frequency estimation based on a mode‑selective atomic Raman quantum memory implemented in warm caesium vapour.
+By precisely engineering the light–matter interaction, the memory coherently stores the optimal temporal mode with high fidelity and retrieves it on demand, achieving mode crosstalk as low as 0.34\%.
+To estimate the separation between two spectral lines, we experimentally measure the mean squared error of the frequency estimate, reaching a sensitivity of 1/20 of the linewidth and a (34±4)-fold enhancement in precision over direct intensity measurements.
+This enhanced frequency resolution, combined with on‑demand storage, retrieval, and mode‑conversion capabilities, establishes a pathway toward multifunctional memory‑based time–frequency sensors and their integration within quantum networks.